|Cesar Franck [1822 - 1890]|

 Franck's organ works, especially his Trois Chorals, are some great stirring pieces written for the organ.
 Sit back and experience this wonderful sound from the organ in his virtuosic, Choral 3 in A minor.

-So, on this Tales Classical Weekend we turn Franck - Cesar that is.
+So, let's be Franck - Cesar that is.

-Please turn up the volume and enjoy three of the favorite pieces from this great Belgian/French Romantic composer.
+Please turn up the volume and enjoy three favorite pieces from this great Belgian/French Romantic composer.

 Cesar Franck: Sonata for Violin and Piano in A-Major, Movement 4, Allegretto poco mosso: